Taking the Bite Out of Dental Visits

 - Dental Radiology for Dental Assisting Exam Study Guide

-- Test Preparation System for Dental Assisting Exam
+- Dental Radiology for Dental Assisting Exam Practice Problems

 For most of us, a visit to the dentist rates right up there with a visit to the accountant at tax time – inconvenient, and most often, just as painful.
 When preparing your little one for a visit to Dr. Floss, make sure you keep your thoughts to yourself.
 Experts agree that dumping your dental baggage is the best way to assure your child will acquire lifelong, healthy dental practices.